meysam-motaharfar/World-Weather-Dashboard/README.md

 </br>

-The analysis of the World Weather Dashboard highlights key relationships between weather conditions and air pollutants:
+The scatter plot analysis reveals key relationships between weather conditions and air pollutants:

 * **Temperature** exhibits a **strong inverse correlation** with air pollution—lower temperatures are associated with higher levels of carbon monoxide, nitrogen dioxide, sulfur dioxide, and other pollutants.
 * **Precipitation** shows a **weak inverse correlation**—lower rainfall corresponds to slightly higher pollutant levels.